 Michigan’s Drunk Driving Sobriety Court Law

-A defendant charged with OWI, DUI, or a related offense, who has prior OWI convictions, may qualify for Sobriety Court.
-A defendant’s driver’s license is not revoked if he or she is in Sobriety Court.
+A defendant charged with OWI, DUI, or a related offense with prior OWI convictions may qualify for Sobriety Court.
+A defendant’s driver’s license is not revoked if they are in Sobriety Court.

 Repeat OWI Offenders Risk Revocation of Their Driver’s License.

 The drunken driving laws in Michigan are some of the toughest in the United States.
-A person who is a repeat drunk driving offender faces a possible lifetime revocation of his/her driving privileges.
-If a person had one prior OWI within seven years, that person would be eligible for a review of the revocation after one year.
-Also, depending on the circumstances, a person with two prior convictions within ten years must wait for as long as five years for a review of the revocation.
+A person who is a repeat drunk driving offender faces a possible lifetime revocation of their driving privileges.
+If a person had one prior OWI within seven years, that person would be eligible to appeal the revocation after one year.
+Also, depending on the circumstances, a person with two prior convictions within ten years must wait for as long as five years to appeal the revocation.
 There is no guarantee of success during the review, and a person can only seek a review once per year.
 Participating in a drunk driving Sobriety Court program can be a repeat offender’s best chance of avoiding the revocation of their driving privileges in Michigan.

 Licensing Issues for Repeat DUI/OWI Offenders

-There have been substantial changes in drunk driving laws as they relate to driving privileges and repeat offenders.
-With the new changes, a qualifying repeat drunk driving offender will be able to obtain restricted driving privileges after a 45-day suspension if they have a breath alcohol ignition interlock device installed in their vehicle AND they have successfully participated in a sobriety court program.
+There have been substantial changes in drunk driving laws related to driving privileges and repeat offenders.
+With the new changes, a qualifying repeat drunk driving offender will be eligible to obtain restricted driving privileges after a 45-day suspension if they have a breath alcohol ignition interlock device installed in their vehicle and have successfully participated in a sobriety court program.

 Restricted License Under Sobriety Court Law